Kenema Government Hospital

 In order to investigate the prevalence and genetic diversity of Lassa virus in Nigeria, as well as create the foundations for a study of human genetic susceptibility to Lassa Fever, the Consortium has established a study site at the Irrua Specialist Teaching Hospital (ISTH).
 ISTH is located in Edo State, Nigeria where Lassa fever is endemic with yearly outbreaks.

-The National Institute of Allergies and Infectious Diseases (NIAID) awarded Tulane University a five-year contract totaling more than $15 million for its ongoing efforts to treat and prevent Lassa Fever, an often deadly viral disease that threatens hundreds of thousands of people annually in West Africa and is classified as a potential bioterrorism threat.
-Tulane provides both scientific (laboratory, clinical and international) resources and contract management.
+In 2010, the National Institute of Allergies and Infectious Diseases (NIAID) awarded Tulane University a five-year contract totaling more than $15 million for its ongoing efforts to treat and prevent Lassa Fever, an often deadly viral disease that threatens hundreds of thousands of people annually in West Africa.
+Tulane provides both scientific (laboratory, clinical, and international) resources and contract management.
 Their facilities include fully equipped immunology and virology laboratories run by Drs.
-Robinson, Garry, and Bausch.
+Garry and Schieffelin.

 Harvard University/Broad Institute

-At the Scripps Research Institute, Dr. Ollmann Saphire focuses on the production and crystallization of glycoproteins and antibodies that play key roles in the pathogenesis and lethality of hemorrhagic fever viruses.
-The resulting crystal structures provide information seminal to the design of vaccines and inhibitors against the viruses as they exist naturally, and also provide structural templates that would permit us to anticipate and rapidly respond to newly emerging and man-made versions of the virus and viral proteins.
+At La Jolla Institute for Immunology, Dr. Erica Ollmann Saphire focuses on the production and crystallization of glycoproteins and antibodies that play key roles in the pathogenesis and lethality of hemorrhagic fever viruses.
 Her lab seeks to understand how key, vulnerable three-dimensional epitopes may be displayed on a viral surface, and how antibodies might be targeted against them.
-The Ollmann Saphire lab is fully equipped for protein production, tissue culture and X-ray crystallography.